JRBirch/FoodCalendar/README.md

 This code is design to run with node version: v16.17.1.
 Please ensure you have node version v16.17.1 installed.

 ## Config
 Before running the app an .env file should be created inside `/backend``.
-This will need to contain the below variables:
+This will need to contain the below variables,

 ```
 PORT = 5000
 MONGO_URI = mongodb://localhost:27017
 JWT_SECRET = someSecret
 JWT_LIFETIME = 500d
+NODE_ENV = production
 DB = MYDB
 TEST_DB = TEST
 ```